MubarizZaffar/Dera/README.md

 # What is Dera?
 This is a finetuned BoQ [1] model trained on two different types of data sources for visual place recognition.
-It is also the name of the city where I was born. :)
+It is also the name of my hometown. :)

 The two data sources are:

 - Google street view data from around the world which is usually considered GPS-accurate but does not contain much variations of the same place.
 - Mapillary data from around the world, which was verified by the author for accuracy using geometric verification with MAST3R and field-of-view overlap.
 This data is much more diverse than GSV.

 Please feel free to use this model under CC BY license.
+I intend to continue updating the model checkpoint on HuggingFace over time.

 # How to use this repo?
 The file dera.py was used for the croco-dl benchmark.
 It is compatible with hloc, Lamar, and crocodl pipelines.
 You can for example copy this to /hloc/extractors/ in the hloc codebase [2].